 The RACP Online Professionalism Program (OPP) is a free online learning program designed to enhance physician’s practice and performance.
 Developed by RACP Fellows, the content challenges physician thinking and helps physicians improve their professional practice.

-The OPP is delivered by Qstream – an interactive learning platform – which disseminates case studies via email at spaced intervals.
-The current courses focus on non-clinical domains of practice.
+The OPP is delivered by Qstream, an interactive learning platform, which disseminates case studies via email at spaced intervals.

-Email notifications prompt users to respond to case studies and each question takes just five minutes to complete.
-This flexibility means that users are free to engage and learn in their own time via desktop or mobile.
+Email notifications prompt participants to respond to case studies and each question takes just five minutes to complete.
+This flexibility means that participants are free to engage and learn in their own time via desktop or mobile.

-Users also have the option to discuss the case studies and share opinions with others through the secure, online discussion boards.
+Participants are also encouraged to discuss the case studies and share opinions with others through the secure, online discussion boards.

 Fellows can count OPP courses towards their CPD requirements.